5 day aurora safari

 Pricing is all-inclusive.
 This means it includes travel to and from your hotel to Arctic Dog Adventure Co., meals, snacks, sleeping bags, pads, cold weather gear + accommodations.

 Accommodations: Shared accommodations in remote BLM log cabins.

-Duration: 6 days, 5 nights.
-This trip is approximately 80-100 trail miles and includes one full day of orientation and mushing lessons before departure.
+Duration: 5 days, 4 nights.
+This trip is approximately 80-100 trail miles and includes a full day of orientation and mushing lessons before departure.

 Price: $3899 per person.

 Dates: February 13-17 (waitlist); February 27 - March 3, 2022; March 13-17, 2022 (sold out)

 To request a detailed itinerary, please send us a message using the form below: